evermeer/AlamofireJsonToObjects/README.md

 This library was greatly inspired by [AlamofireObjectMapper](https://github.com/tristanhimmelman/AlamofireObjectMapper)

 Run the tests to see AlamofireJsonToObjects in action.
+(Including a Wordpress posts api call)

 ## Using AlamofireJsonToObjects in your own App